atk/object-clone-proposal/Readme.md

 ## Considerations

 Cloning an object has been a moving target for a while.
-With all the new additions to the language like TypedArray, (Weak)Map, Symbol, the requirements have changed fast.
+With all the new additions to the language like TypedArray, Set, Map, Symbol, the requirements have changed fast.
 While this means any external solution or polyfill might have to be updated with those changes, it also means a native implementation will be quite beneficial.

 ### What will be cloned by default?

-`Object.clone` will by default not clone literals that will be reinstantiated if their value changed and thus need not be cloned, like `undefined, null, boolean, number, string, function` as well as values that cannot be cloned for they would cease to work as clones like `Symbol` or have a lack of introspection like `WeakMap` or will usually be handled as unique reference like `Node`; those will be merely returned.
+`Object.clone` will by default not clone literals that will be reinstantiated if their value changed and thus need not be cloned, like `undefined, null, Boolean, Number, BigInt, String, Function, AsyncFunction, GeneratorFunction` and `AsyncGeneratorFunction` as well as values that cannot be cloned for they would cease to work as clones like `Symbol` or have a lack of introspection like `WASM Modules`, `WeakMap` and `WeakSet` or will usually be handled as unique reference like `Node`; those will be merely returned.
 The same principle applies to nested properties of these types.
 Everything else will be cloned recursively.

 `function` here is a bit of an exception, since it can have properties that can be changed: